yash-tatvic/amplitude-dev-center/docs/data/destinations/liveramp-cohort.md

 1. **Create the Cohort in Amplitude:** If the cohort you want to send doesn't exist, create it in Amplitude.
 2. **Configure the Amazon S3 Bucket:** Use the AWS Management Console to create an S3 bucket, if you don't have one.
 3. **Send the Cohort to Amazon S3:** Use the [Amazon S3 cohort sync](https://www.docs.developers.amplitude.com/data/destinations/amazon-s3-cohort/) integration to sync cohort data from Amplitude to your Amazon S3 bucket.
-4. **Grant Liveramp access to your Amazon S3 bucket:** Allow LiveRamp to Access Your AWS S3 Bucket.
-See this [document](https://docs.liveramp.com/connect/en/allow-liveramp-to-access-your-aws-s3-bucket.html) here.
+4. **Grant LiveRamp access to your Amazon S3 bucket:** Allow LiveRamp to Access Your AWS S3 Bucket.
+For more information, see LiveRamp's article, [Allow LiveRamp to Access your AWS S3 Bucket](https://docs.liveramp.com/connect/en/allow-liveramp-to-access-your-aws-s3-bucket.html)
 5. **Log Into LiveRamp:** Access your LiveRamp account.
 6. **Find the Cohort:** Locate the cohort within your LiveRamp account.
 7. **Choose Destination Account:** In LiveRamp, select a destination account based on your media plan (e.g., Facebook Ads) for cohort activation.